Preston Boyd Moss

 Woodson Jackson Moss

-The oldest son, Woodson Jackson Moss, born in Paris, Missouri, on April 17, 1890, attended school in Billings, graduated from Phillips Exeter Academy in Exeter, New Hampshire, on June 23, 1909, and then attended Yale University.
+The oldest son, Woodson Jackson Moss, was born in Paris, Missouri, on April 17, 1890.
+He attended school in Billings, graduated from Phillips Exeter Academy in Exeter, New Hampshire, on June 23, 1909, and then attended Yale University.
 He returned to Billings and began his career in ranching.
-He married Abbie Deckert Cunningham of Forsyth, Montana, on December 17, 1929.
+He married Abbie Deckert Cunningham of Forsyth, Montana, on December 17, 1929 and later adopted her niece.
 Woodson operated his cattle ranches on Pass Creek in Parkman, Wyoming, and in the Garvin Basin in Montana.
 He died at age 79 on May 21,1969.

 Kula Moss Arnold